DenkBrettl/plasmac_sheetcam_postprocessor/README.md

 # plasmac_sheetcam_postprocessor
 A SheetCam PostProcessor for the LinuxCNC PlasmaC configuration

-SheetCam PP for Plasmac (PlasmaC.scpost)
+SheetCam PP for Plasmac (plasmac.scpost)

 *** REQUIRED SETTINGS IN SHEETCAM ***
 <br>Navigate to Options >> Job options >> Tool change and deselect Use X, Use Y and Use Z